Applications

 The data that your company's software services provide can offer much more insight than what you can access on their internal dashboards.

-Many of these services offer APIs (Application Programming Interface) for accessing or extracting data from them via a direct and secure internet connection.
-Fivetran's integration platform continuously extracts the underlying data from your existing applications and centralizes it all in a petabyte-scale data warehouse.
+Many of these services offer APIs (Application Programming Interface) for accessing or extracting data from them using a direct and secure internet connection.
+Fivetran's integration platform continuously extracts the underlying data from your existing applications and centralizes it all in your cloud warehouse, database, or data lake.
+For more information about data storage platforms that we support, see our Destinations documentation.

-Fivetran supports replicating data from several API Cloud Applications.
-For a full list of supported APIs see the list to the left.
-If there is an integration that you would like but that is not yet supported, please let us know.
+Fivetran supports replicating data from multiple API Cloud Applications.
+For a full list of supported APIs, see the list to the left.
+If there is a connector that you would like but that is not yet supported, let us know.

 Sync overview

-- Initial Dump of Data: Fivetran discovers all available standard and custom objects available, and automatically pulls data for all objects that it has access to.
-The initial sync time differs for each connection type, but can take anywhere from 1 hour to 1 month, depending on the limits an API has.
+- Initial Dump of Data: Fivetran discovers all available standard and custom objects and automatically pulls data for all objects that it has access to.
+The initial sync time differs for each connector type.
+It can be anywhere from 1 hour to 1 month, depending on the application's API limits.

 - Transform & Map Schema: Fivetran parses through all data, typecasting and mapping every column in the source object to a column in a corresponding destination table.
-We transform any data types that are not natively supported in the destination, into data types that are accepted.
+We transform any data types not natively supported by the destination into supported data types.
 Fivetran does not do any aggregations at this step.

-- Load: Fivetran automatically creates Schemas (one per integration) and tables for each mapped source object.
+- Load: Fivetran automatically creates schemas (one per connector) and tables within schemas for each mapped source object.
 Fivetran populates these tables with the initial dump of data.

-- Update: Fivetran incrementally updates each integration in batches, using a merge operation (upsert & insert), and only updating the changed or new data.
-These batches run on different time intervals per integrations ranging from every 1 hour to 24 hours.
-Fivetran's unique system automatically recognizes schema changes in the source, and persists these changes to the target.
+- Update: Fivetran incrementally updates each connector in batches, using a merge operation (upsert & insert).
+We only update changed or new data.
+These batches run on different time intervals.
+The connector sync frequency ranges from every 5 minutes to 24 hours and can be set for each connector.
+Our unique system automatically recognizes schema changes in the source, and persists these changes to the target.

 Schema information